writeonlycode/iagobozza.com/content/_index.md

 # Projects

 I have a few portfolio projects listed below if you are interested in seeing some things that I built.
-I've also done dozens of Hugo wesites, including this one!
+I've also done dozens of Hugo websites, including this one!
 You can check out my [Fiverr profile](https://www.fiverr.com/writeonlycode) if you are interested in taking a look at the real projects I've done, and testimonials from clients!